my2ndhead/hyperthreat/README.md

 Using the "encrypt" command, all evidence that needs to be collected can be encrypted.
 We decided to implement a asymmetric encryption algorithms (public-key encryption), so that only users who need to see the data, will need the password for the private key.
 Passwords to private keys are stored inside Splunk and access to private key passwords is done one per user basis.

-# Doens't the Splunk App for Enterprise Security provide risk scoring, insider-threat intelligence?
+# Doens't the Splunk App for Enterprise Security provides risk scoring, insider-threat intelligence?

 Yes, but besides being a premium app and out of reach for many Splunk user, several key features are missing in ES: